 If You Can’t Use It, Why Try?

 Some interdental cleaning methods are challenging.
 Flossing, for example, requires a significant amount of manual dexterity.
 If you don’t have that dexterity, then perhaps flossing isn’t right for you.
+Try using a flosser with the handle, interdental brushes, or a Waterpik.
+Ultimately, whatever is easiest for you to use, is the one that will provide the best results.
+Consistent use is the key.

 If It’s Not Working, Try Something Else